2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

 #### Search a Todo Task in Cloudant

-1. See the presession materials for how to create the a design document and index to be used in searching the database, this is needed before the database can return results of a search.
+1. create index and design document in cloudant

 2. In server.js replace your searchItems function code as follows: